Getting attention to your music can be fun once you have a solid Music Marketing Plan

 2. Send songs to bloggers as early as possible.

-If your project is already out then you miss out on selling the exclusivity factor but there is definitely still beneficial to get your music out to relevant bloggers.
+If your project is already out then you miss out on selling the exclusivity factor but it is definitely still beneficial to get your music out to relevant bloggers.
 It won’t only be music bloggers that will be interested in your music though. try and think outside the box to see if there are other blogs that might feature your album.

 3. Upload songs to streaming sites (SoundCloud, AudioMack, Bandcamp).

 Whether you upload the whole album or just a couple of songs is up to you but as part of your music marketing plan, you definitely would want to be giving away at least one song for free as well.
+If you are looking for more sites that you might be able to upload your music to, check out our free download.

 4. Create a Landing Page for Your Album.